lmorg/murex/docs/commands/global.md

 inside a double quotes but will escape the variable name when used inside single
 quotes:

-``
     » out "$foo"
     bar

     » out '$foo'
     $foo

     » out ($foo)
     bar

 #### Declaration Without Values

 You can declare a global without a value.
 However this isn't hugely useful aside a rare few edge cases (and in which case the script might be better written another way).
-However the feature is available to use none-the-less and thus maintains consistancy with `set`.
+However the feature is available to use none-the-less and thus maintains consistency with `set`.

 ### Synonyms